 Go to the diary entry, the interpretive summaries or return to the top.

-Yitzhak’s entry for July 23rd discusses a failed opportunity to visit Abraham Weitz, the fact that his brother Moshe is soon to leave for Hubyn Pershyi where he works, and an exchange of letters with Shmuel Borshtak the young man who had his journey to the Land of Israel cancelled.
+Yitzhak discusses a failed attempt to secure a wagon to visit Abraham Weitz.
+His brother Moshe will soon leave for Hubyn Pershyi where he works, and Yitzhak describes an exchange of letters with his friend, Shmuel Borshtak, the young man whose journey to the Land of Israel was cancelled.

 Go to the diary entry, the interpretive summaries or return to the top.